 Japanese Bento Box TypesKatachiware Japanese Style Tableware

-Traditional bento boxes are typically a Japanese lunch-box though today the concept has made its presence felt in every household worldwide.
-Traditional bento boxes are distinct from the standard lunch box in the sense constituent, a perfect combination of varied textures, tastes and food ingredients.
+Traditional bento box types are typically a Japanese lunch-box though today the concept has made its presence felt in every household worldwide.
+Distinct from the standard lunch box in the sense constituent, a perfect combination of varied textures, tastes and food ingredients.

 Koraku Bento (Picnic Lunchbox)